Affordable Marketing Solutions for Small Business Owners

 Highly competitive industries may spend more

-The difference between wasted budget and productive budget is structure.
+The difference between wasted marketing budget and productive investment is structure.

 A structured marketing system includes: